filip-rupniewski/filip-rupniewski.github.io/programs/pytacz4/README.md

     python pytacz.py
     ```

-    Or, for the GUI version:
+    Or, for the graphical mode:

     ```bash
     python3 pytacz_gui3.4.py